joscas/docker-browser-solidity/README.md

 This is a docker image for the Solidity browser.

 Currently the solidity browser has no tags or releases.
-Please build your own image to make sure you are on the latest code.
+Please build your own image to make sure you're on the latest code.

 ## Building